 My Expat friend who lived in Amsterdam for a few years introduced these to me.
 He lovingly described them as “deep-fried meat gravy balls that you dip in spicy mustard.”
 I couldn’t decide if that sounded delicious or repulsive, so he insisted on getting an order.

-Tiny, mega fluffy baby pancakes.
-Typically a street food and often served with powdered sugar.
+You’re likely to find plenty of street vendors selling poffertjes if you spend much time in Amsterdam.
+What are poffertjes?
+Tiny, mega fluffy baby pancakes often served with powdered sugar.
 They can also be served with Nutella, strawberries, and whipped cream.
+Delicious!

-When people talk about Dutch pancakes, these are what they mean.
-They are basically plate-sized crepes, but thicker.
+The Dutch love their pancakes!
+There are two types of Dutch pancakes: poffertjes (above) and the much larger pannenkoeken.
+Typically when people talk about Dutch pancakes, these are what they mean.
+They are basically plate-sized crepes, but much thicker.
 They can be served sweet or savory but the Dutch often prefer eating them at dinner time with meats & cheeses.
 I have a sweet tooth so I lean towards that kind of pannenkoeken – look at this delicious pancake!

 Also known as french fries!
 Dutch fries are similar to Belgian fries in that they are often a bit thicker than the fries you may find at a fast-food restaurant.
 Thicker than fast food, thinner than steak fries: that’s the patat.

 Street vendors will sell these in easy-to-carry paper cones with the sauce on top.
 Mayo, ketchup, or curry sauce are popular toppings.

 Yes, gouda originated in the Netherlands, specifically in Gouda.
 Pro tip: NEVER say “goo-dah” when talking about either the city or the town.
 Clear your throat while you say “how” and round it off with a “da”.
 Say it wrong once and you’ll be swiftly corrected.